John and James Woolf: Clash with FIDO

-Later career
+Death of James Woolf

+During the early 1960s, the brothers worked increasingly separately.
+James Woolf produced Term of Trial (1962) for director Peter Glenville, which introduced Sarah Miles.
+He developed The L-Shaped Room (1963) for Jack Clayton but ended up making it with Bryan Forbes.
+Romulus invested in two popular Peter Sellers comedies, The Wrong Arm of the Law (1963) and Heavens Above!
+(1963).
+James Woolf also produced The Pumpkin Eater (1964) with Anne Bancroft and Peter Finch for director Jack Clayon.

+Forbes and James Woolf reunited on Of Human Bondage (1964), starring Kim Novak and Laurence Harvey; Forbes briefly took over directing after Henry Hathaway quit.
+During the making of Of Human Bondage, James went to hospital after an overdose of barbiturates that was possibly a suicide attempt.
+James Woolf then went to Hollywood to produce King Rat (1965), directed by Forbes.
+Back in England he made Life at the Top (1965) a sequel to Room at the Top, with Harvey reprising his role.

+In 1964, John Woolf was part of a short lived attempt to take over British Lion.

-By now the brothers were working separately.
-James went to Hollywood to produce King Rat.
-Shortly afterwards he was staying at the Beverly Hills Hotel when he failed to keep a dinner arrangement with director Lewis Gilbert about making a film version of the musical Oliver!.
+In May 1966, James Woolf was staying at the Beverly Hills Hotel when he failed to keep a dinner arrangement with director Lewis Gilbert about making a film version of the musical Oliver!.
 A hotel employee found him dead, sitting up in bed with an open book on his lap; the cause was reported to be a heart attack.
 He was 46 years old.
 Bryan Forbes later claimed the heart attack was brought on by an accidental overdose of painkillers.

 Gilbert had to pull out of the Oliver! project shortly before filming began because of his Paramount contract.
 John Woolf remembered The Fallen Idol (1948), which suggested to him that its director, Sir Carol Reed, had the requisite skills to work with children.

+John Woolf

 John continued his career as a producer.
-In 1968 he bought British and American Film Holdings from Minster Trust.
-That year he produced his first film on his own, Oliver!, which ended up winning the Oscar for Best Picture.
+In 1968, he bought British and American Film Holdings from Minster Trust.
+That year he produced his first film on his own, Oliver!, which film ended up winning the Oscar for Best Picture.

+Woolf bought the screen rights to the Frederick Forsyth novel The Day of the Jackal which was turned into a popular movie.
+Another Forsyth adaptation, The Odessa File, was not as popular and Romulus ceased making movies.

 John Woolf was knighted in 1975 and remained a director of Anglia Television until 1983.
+While there he produced episodes of Tales of the Unexpected.

-In 1982 he joined Bernard Delfont and Max Rayne to form First Leisure Corporation, of which he was a director.
+In 1982, he joined Bernard Delfont and Max Rayne to form First Leisure Corporation, of which he was a director.
 He was also a trustee of the Cinema and Television Benevolent Fund.
+John Woolf retired in 1988.